Concluding and Implementing Land and Resources and Self-Government Agreements

 Who are the parties involved in the negotiations?

-Representatives from the Gwich'in Tribal Council, the Ehdiitat Gwich’in Council (Aklavik), the Gwichya Gwich’in Council (Tsiigehtchic) and the Tetl’it Gwich’in Council (Fort McPherson) are negotiating a Collaborative, Community-Based Gwich’in Self-Government Agreement-in-Principle with the Government of Canada and the Government of the Northwest Territories.
+Representatives from the Gwich'in Tribal Council, the Ehdiitat Gwich’in Council (Aklavik), the Gwichya Gwich’in Council (Tsiigehtchic), and the Nihtat Gwich’in Council (Inuvik), and the Tetl’it Gwich’in Council (Fort McPherson) are engaged in negotiations towards a Gwich’in Government Agreement with the Government of Canada and the GNWT.

-In September 2019, the Parties signed the Gwich’in Self-Government Negotiations Amending Agreement to the Process and Schedule Agreement, which removed the Nihtat Gwich’in (Inuvik) as a Party to the Regional Gwich’in Self-Government negotiation process.
+In September 2019, the Parties signed the Gwich’in Self-Government Negotiations Amending Agreement to the Process and Schedule Agreement, which removed the Nihtat Gwich’in (Inuvik) as a Party to the Regional Gwich’in Government negotiation process.
+Nihtat Gwich’in Council (Inuvik) has since rejoined the Regional Gwich’in Government negotiation process.

 Why are the parties negotiating?

-Chapter 5 of the Gwich’in Agreement provides that Government and the Gwich’in can negotiate self-government agreements appropriate to the unique circumstances of the Gwich’in and in conformity with the Constitution of Canada.
-The parties are also negotiating to implement the Gwich’in inherent right to self-government.
+The Gwich’in are negotiating with the Government of Canada and the Government of the NWT to implement the Gwich’in inherent right to self government.
+Chapter 5 and Appendix B of the Gwich’in Comprehensive Land Claim Agreement provides that Government of Canada, GNWT and the Gwich’in can negotiate self-government at the community level and in a manner appropriate to the unique circumstances of the Gwich’in and in conformity with the Constitution of Canada.

 What are the negotiations about?

-Self-government will provide the Gwich’in with the ability to make decisions on matters internal and integral to the Gwich’in.
-The completed Final Self-Government Agreement is expected to implement the Gwich’in’s inherent right to self-government by describing the structure and powers of its government.
+Self-government will establish the Gwich’in Government, and provide the Gwich’in with the ability to make decisions on matters internal and integral to the Gwich’in.
+The completed Gwich’in Government Agreement will implement the Gwich’in’s inherent right to self-government by describing the structure and law-making powers of its government.

 What stage are the negotiations at?
 What is the next step in the negotiation process?